 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-Downtime and social media aren’t the evils of the world.
-I’m not proposing we stay away completely from them.
-They have their place in our lives, but only when we define boundaries around them.
+Downtime and the internet aren’t the evils of the world—you don’t have to stay away completely from them, even at work.
+They have their place in your workday, but only when you define boundaries around them.

 Cal Newport, author of Deep Work: Rules for Focused Success in a Distracted World, says: